Changissnz/selfinterest/README.md

 in order for those alliances of perceptible positive meaning to persist.
 There are arguments that posit self-interest to be a force that can be understood purely in terms of external and perceptible effects.
-So long as self-interest is pre-occupied, and content with that way of existing in its host, motive need not be observed.
+So long as self-interest is pre-occupied, and content with that way of existing in its host, motive need not be observed except out of question by an other.